cwhittaker1000/submicroscopic_malaria/README.md

-# Submicroscopic Malaria Infections
+# Submicroscopic Malaria Infection Systematic Review and Analysis

-This repository contains code used to generate the figures for the (submitted) publication "Variation in the Prevalence of Submicroscopic Malaria Infections: Historical Transmission Intensity and Age as Key Determinants.
+This repository contains code used to generate the figures for the (submitted) publication *Variation in the Prevalence of Submicroscopic Malaria Infections: Historical Transmission Intensity and Age as Key Determinants*.

 Specifically, it uses a database of collated malaria cross-sectional survey data (where populations have had infection status determined by both Light Microscopy and PCR) to:

 - Explore how the proportion of submicroscopically infected individuals varies across the transmission gradient **(Figure 1)**
 - Examine age-related patterns of infection and see how the size of the submicroscopic reservoir varies acrosss different age groups **(Figure 2)**